Old Fashioned Strawberry Cake Recipe – Classic Dessert

 • 1 tsp vanilla extract

-3. Mix Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+In a medium bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
+Set aside.

-7. Bake the Cake: Divide the batter evenly between the prepared cake pans.
+Divide the batter evenly between the two prepared cake pans.
 Smooth the tops with a spatula.
-Bake in the preheated oven for 30-35 minutes, or until a toothpick inserted into the center comes out clean.

-8. Cool the Cake: Allow the cakes to cool in the pans for 10 minutes, then transfer to wire racks to cool completely.
+Bake in the preheated oven for 30-35 minutes or until a toothpick inserted into the center of the cakes comes out clean.
+Let the cakes cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely.

 Special Note